- Design Practices

 About me

-His projects and research were awarded the RIBA President's Medals High Commendation Award 2016, Grand Design NACSBA - Shortlist 2016, Constructing Communities Award - Shortlist 2016.
-Golzari has also contributed to several collaborative projects with Palestinian NGO Riwaq which won the Holcim Commendation Award for Sustainable Construction in the MENA Region 2014 – Beit Iksa Eco Kitchen, and The Aga Khan Award for Architecture 2013 for the Regeneration of Birzeit Historic Centre.
-His projects in the London Borough of Tower Hamlets were also nominated for the Civic Trust Award 2000, 1997 & 1996.
+His projects and research have received numerous awards, including the RIBA President's Medals High Commendation Award (2016), the Grand Designs NACSBA Shortlist (2016), and the Constructing Communities Award Shortlist (2016).
+Golzari has also been involved in collaborative projects with the Palestinian NGO Riwaq, their collaborative work won the Holcim Commendation Award for Sustainable Construction in the MENA Region (2014) for the Beit Iksa Eco Kitchen and the Aga Khan Award for Architecture (2013) for the Regeneration of Birzeit Historic Centre.
+Additionally, his projects in the London Borough of Tower Hamlets were nominated for the Civic Trust Awards in 2000, 1997, and 1996.

 Research